 Programs in Mathematics

-The Stanford University Math Camp, SUMaC is designed for high school students who will be juniors and seniors in the fall, who have exceptional interest and ability in mathematics.
+SUMaC is designed for high school students who will be juniors and seniors in the fall and have exceptional interest and ability in mathematics.
 SUMaC is for those who seek to be challenged in mathematics and those who would enjoy four weeks of intensive, in-depth, mathematical pursuits.
-SUMaC provides an environment that fosters social and intellectual development centered on the study and enjoyment of mathematics.
-Information and application materials for SUMaC 2014 will be available by January 15, 2014.
+Tuition for the SUMaC program (including room and board) is $7,000.